Bánh Bao Recipe

 Step 4: Shape The Buns

-Once the dough has proofed, gently press it down to release the air.
+Once the dough has been proofed, gently press it down to release the air.
 Add the second part of the dough ingredients and mix well.
 Knead the dough for another 10 minutes.

 Press It Down